Tiance-Zhang/infsci2470-final/Report.md

 passport:Verify account information<br>
 MVC

-- Model: We analyzed the system objectives and
+- Model: We analyzed the system objectives and extracted 4 basic data models: admin, user, product and vendor.
-- View:
-- Controller:
+`admin` is used for administrator users.
+`user` is used for normal customers to log in.
+`product` defines the data frame for our products.
+`vendor` records vendors' information.
+- View: Different EJS template files are able to handle different data models.<br>
+For example, data of `cart` model of every user can be presented in

+- Controller: Javascript file serves as a controller between Model and View.
+The controller reads data from MongoDB and sends them <br>
+to corresponding views.

 #### Frontend: